Scientology and the occult: Aleister Crowley's magical order

 In August 1945 Hubbard moved into the Pasadena mansion of John "Jack" Whiteside Parsons, an avid occultist and Thelemite, follower of the English ceremonial magician Aleister Crowley and leader of a lodge of Crowley's magical order, Ordo Templi Orientis (OTO).
 Parsons and Hubbard collaborated on the "Babalon Working", a sex magic ritual intended to summon an incarnation of Babalon, the supreme Thelemite Goddess.

+According to religious studies scholar Hugh Urban, Parsons' own account of the period, The Book of Babalon, describes the workings as occult ceremonies requiring a woman to take part in sexual rites meant to bring about the birth of a spiritual being sometimes described in Thelemic literature as a "moonchild" a supernatural offspring "mightier than all the kings of the Earth".
+Parsons viewed Hubbard as being unusually sensitive to occult forces and brought him into the project as an active collaborator.
+He assigned Hubbard the role of "Scribe", responsible for channelling messages attributed to Babalon.
+One ritual account from March 1946 describes Hubbard speaking in the goddess's voice, portraying her as the "flame of life, power of darkness" who "feeds upon the death of men".

 In 1969, The Sunday Times published an exposé by Australian journalist Alex Mitchell detailing Hubbard's experiences with Parsons and the OTO.
+In its response, the Church of Scientology acknowledged that these rites had taken place and claimed that Hubbard's involvement had been an effort to rescue Sara "Betty" Northrup Parsons's 21-year-old girlfriend, with whom Hubbard had also had a sexual relationship.

 Hubbard's experience with hypnosis

 Hubbard was known to his associates in the late 1940s as a talented hypnotist.
 During this period, he worked in Hollywood posing as a swami.
 The Church says that Hubbard's experience with hypnosis led to his discovery of the principles of Dianetics as a technique for solving man's problems.

 Affirmations

 The "Affirmations" is a document purportedly written by Hubbard in the late 1940s, a few years before he established Dianetics (1950) or Scientology (1952).
 The Affirmations appear to have been intended to be used as a form of self-hypnosis.

 Many suggestions encourage Hubbard to believe in his own occult powers: